It is important to learn how to survive a summer pregnancy ahead of time.

 8. Protect yourself from insect bites:

-Read more about Zika Virus and the best ways to protect yourself during pregnancy from the CDC.
+If you want to learn more about the Zika Virus and the best ways to protect yourself during pregnancy visit the CDC website: CDC

 9. Crank down the A/C and Netflix-Binge your summer favorites:

-Here are a few ideas of movies you might :
+Here are a few movies you might like:

 - Leap Year